nginxinc/nginx-ingress-workshops/OSS/labs/intro/readme.md

 This Workshop will introduce NGINX Opensource Ingress Controller with hands-on practice through self-paced lab exercises.

 You will learn how to configure an **`NGINX OSS Ingress Controller`**, deploy it on a Kubernetes cluster, configure basic and advanced NGINX features, loadtest it, scale it up and down and monitor it in realtime.
-You will deploy new apps and services in your private cluster, terminate SSL, route HTTP traffic, configure redirects, and load balance traffic to running pods.
+You will deploy new Apps and Services in your own private cluster, terminate TLS, route HTTP traffic; configure re-directs, sorry pages, load balancing algorithms, caching, Blue/Green testing and routing traffic to running pods.

 <br/>